steven-wolfman/ubc-term-finder/dev-story.md

 "version": "0.0.1",
 ```

 That version format is `MAJOR.MINOR.PATCH`.
-A patch is a backwards-compatible bug fix.
-A minor version change is a backwards-compatible functionality change.
-A major version change can break backwards compatibility.
+At major versions 1 and on: a patch is a backwards-compatible bug fix; a minor version change is a backwards-compatible functionality change; and a major version change can break backwards compatibility. semver specifies that [anything can change at any time in major version 0](https://semver.org/#spec-item-4), but it may be better for [npm's caret (^) syntax](https://github.com/npm/node-semver#caret-ranges-123-025-004) to limit breaking API changes to the minor version number.

 ### Checking Status